-Telstra were the first cab off the rank, upgrading some base stations in Sydney and Melbourne to be 5G-ready in late 2018.
+Telstra were the first cab off the rank, upgrading some base stations in Sydney and Melbourne to be 5G-ready in late 2018 and then launching their formal consumer offering in May 2019.
+At that time, the telco announced that 5G access would be free for the first twelve months before becoming a paid add-on for Telstra customers.

 [Related: Everything you need to know about 5G]

-At the time of writing, there are three 5G-capable smartphones slated for release in Australia - here’s what you need to know about each of them.
+It's a similar story when it comes to 5G smartphones.
+At the time of writing, there are six 5G-capable smartphones officially available for purchase in Australia - here’s what you need to know about each of them.

 Samsung are the first to take advantage of the 5G network with the Galaxy S10 5G, a slightly souped-up version of the flagship S10.